 What is BMW 3 Series Electric release date?

-Which are the new BMW i3 sedan’s rivals?
+What are the new BMW i3 Sedan’s rivals?